prashantkamdar/todolist/README.md

 2. Correct the PK-FK relationship in SQLite
 3. Create universal DB object and pass it around instead of initialising everytime
 4. Add a free-to-use educational license
+5. Lowercase the folder `DL`
+6. Dockerize the app
+7. Host the app on private VPS for working demo
+8. Password protect the APIs